Showing posts with label 2019. Show all posts

 Yeah, Commodore!

-Our Atari version features various enhancements with one being scrolling.
+Our Atari version features various enhancements, one being scrolling.
 Yup, the playfield (umm, pond) now scrolls and, in my recording, you can see how great this works.
 It's a treat and I (mostly) loved it.
-However, I thought that the single-player mode needed to scroll much more because it felt somehow short and restricted (to me).
+However, I thought that the single-player mode needed to scroll "more" because it felt somehow short or restricted (to me).
 So a new "Single Frog Scrolling" option has been implemented for one-player and this also includes the C64 mode.
 Incredible support!

 Steve the frog always wins because he's the greatest!! :o)